Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Introduction and main results

-In this paper, all Hilbert spaces will be supposed to be separable.
-A Banach or Hilbert space (linear) operator will be called \textit{complete} if it has a complete set of eigenvectors and root vectors.
+A Banach or Hilbert space linear operator will be called \textit{complete} if it has a complete set of eigenvectors and root vectors.
 Despite a large effort devoted to the study of criteria of completeness of operators, our understanding still is far from perfect, even for the case of ordinary differential operators.
-Most general abstract results are due to Keldy\v s~\cite{Keldysh, Keldysh71} and Macaev~\cite{Mats61} (see, also,~\cite[Chapter V]{Gohb_Krein}).
-We recall that an operator $S$ on a Hilbert space belongs to the Macaev ideal $\mathfrak {S}_\om$ if it is compact and its singular numbers $s_k$ satisfy the relation $\sum_{k\ge 1} \frac {s_k} k <\infty$.